 The Bosch CCS180BL takes 6-1/2-inch saw blade, which can completely cut through 2 times lumber even while at full depth of cut, and has a spindle lock that allows easy and quick blade changes.
 Its unique anti-snag lower guard allows the tool to ease nicely into the work piece.

-Included in the package are a durable L-Boxx-2 and a custom Exact-Fit Tool Insert Tray that offer a complete organization, storage and mobility solution that makes it easy for you to efficiently organize, store and transport your Bosch tools and accessories, including batteries, bits, chargers and more.
+Exact-Fit Tool Insert Tray that offers a complete organization, storage and mobility solution that makes it easy for you to efficiently organize, store and transport your Bosch tools and accessories, including batteries, bits, chargers and more.

 The DeWalt DC390K combines comfort and convenience with power and precision.
 Ranking in the top best cordless circular saw reviews, this extremely lightweight saw is strong and comfortable allowing for quick, clean and accurate cuts.